Porgramming-Hero-web-course/batch-4-assignment-1-atikurahad/blog-1.md

-// The significance of union and intersection types in Typescript.

-- union and intersction are typescript features.
+ The significance of union and intersection types in Typescript.union and intersction are typescript features.

-## Union Type
+ Union Type

 * A union type in TypeScript allows a variable for checking two values or condition.
-It is represented using the (|) operator.
+ Example:

-- Example: type Person = "Men" | "Women" | "Child";
+ type Person = "Men" | "Women" | "Child";
-  In this example, a variable of type Person can have the value "Men", "Women", or "Child".
+  In this example, a variable of type Person can have the value "Men", "Women","Child".

-- code here
+ code here -->

   function typeCheck(roll: string|number) {
   console.log(roll)
   }

-## Intersection Type
+Intersection Type

-* An intersection type combines multiple types into a single type.Intersection type is a feature of TypeScript that gives more flexibility when defining classes.
+* An intersection type combines multiple types into a single type.Intersection type is a feature of TypeScript that gives more flexibility.

-- code here
+ code here -->

 type Person = {
 name: string;